OutSystems/docs-product/src/develop/ui/patterns/web/structure/gallery.md

 **How to use the Gallery UI Pattern**

 The Gallery UI Pattern usually displays dynamic information.
-In most cases, prior to using this pattern, you will need [to retrieve or update the Data](../../../../../develop/data/intro.md) that contains the information you want to display onscreen.
+In most cases, prior to using this pattern, you will need [to retrieve or update the Data](../../../../../develop/data/intro.md) that contains the information you want to display on screen.
 You do this by using an [Action](../../../../../develop/logic/action-web.md).
+In this use case, we use local resources.

 1. In Service Studio, in the Toolbox, search for `Gallery`.